-CDM, Aruba deliver under-seat Wi-Fi solution to North Qld stadium
+CDM, Aruba deliver under-seat wi-fi solution to North Qld stadium

 The under-seat wireless network design is the first of its kind for an Australian stadium and was installed at the home ground of the North Queensland Cowboys NRL team.

-Over 600 access points were deployed throughout the stadium in an under-seat small cell wireless design to provide free high-density Wi-Fi to patrons with speeds of up to 100Mbps.
+Over 600 access points were deployed throughout the stadium in an under-seat small cell wireless design to provide free high-density wi-fi to patrons with speeds of up to 100Mbps.

 Working with Aruba’s Large Public Venue (LPV) team and local technical resources, the implementation was completed just before the COVID-19 pandemic shutdown, according to a statement from the vendor.
 Since restrictions have eased, the network will be put to use as crowds return.